emansarahafi/TrafficLightsController/README.md

 - ASM-based FSM design from real-world requirements
 - Clock pulse conversion using VHDL
-- Modulo-N counter implementation for timing systems
+- Generic parameterized counter design for reusable timing modules
 - Hexadecimal to BCD conversion using mathematical operations
 - 7-segment display interfacing
 - Sensor-based conditional state transitions
 - Complete hardware-software integration on FPGA

 The system provides a functional traffic light controller that responds to sensor inputs and manages complex multi-segment traffic flow according to specified timing and conditions.
+The use of a single `GenericCounter` module demonstrates efficient code reusability and maintainability in VHDL design.